thevanduyns/thevanduyns.github.io/index.md

 ## Arrivals and Departures

-Sadly, death has claimed a number of our loved ones in the past two years.
-Our dear friend Brian Bueche, one of our groomsmen and a hiking buddy of Mitch's since 1976, succumbed to a heart attack in December 2019.
-Jan's beloved cousin Mike Janik, after successful lung transplant surgery, contracted an infection and passed away in August 2019.
-Maggie
+Departures: Sadly, death has claimed a number of our loved ones in the past two years.
+Brian Bueche, one of our groomsmen and a hiking buddy of Mitch's since 1976, succumbed to a sudden heart attack in December 2019.
+Jan's beloved cousin Mike Janik, after successful lung transplant surgery in late 2019, contracted an infection and passed away in August 2019.
+Two young men, children of families close to our hearts, died in their 20's these past two years.
+And last, our sweet dog Lily, companion of over 12 years, had to be euthanized in September 2020 following a cancer diagnosis.
+We miss all these dear ones and commend them to the Lord, whose Resurrection we are celebrating.

-+ Father Ken
-+ Father David
-+ Mike
-+ Connor, Jess, Jovi
-+ Garsevon ?
-+ Lily
-+ Brian
+Arrivals: Joyfully, we continue to expand our family of godchildren and grand godchildren.
+We have welcomed Adam Shellard, Christopher Jones,  and Connor and Jovi DeFehr to our faith family.
+Additionally, our godchildren Joe and Kelly Kirtland welcomed daughter Maggie in April 2019 (she is almost TWO).
+We are blessed beyond measure by the presence of all these wonderful young people in our lives.
+Additionally (yes, pun intended, sorry) our CatPrint family has been expanded by the addition of four new Kitten Printers in the past two years.
+We can't wait to have a company get-together with all these little ones.

 ## Congratulations